 The Future of the Kratom Consumer Protection Act

-The American Kratom Association continues to push forward with their efforts to get the Kratom Consumer Protection Act passed in every state.
+The American Kratom Association continues to push forward with its efforts to get the Kratom Consumer Protection Act passed in every state.
 You can keep current on what is happening by visiting the AKA website.